Pardhu-Guttula/Pizza-Sales-Analysis/README.md

 ## Authorship and Contact Information

-This analysis report was prepared by [Author's Name] for [Organization/Client Name].
+This analysis report was prepared by Pardhu Guttula for Brillio.
 For inquiries or further information, please contact:

-- [Author's Name]: [Email Address]
-- [Organization/Client Name]: [Website/Contact Information]
+- Pardhu Guttula: drpardhu007@gmail.com

 ---